Ebanflo42/Persistence/README.md

 `Testing.hs`:

-1) Test the bottleneck distance.

-2) Test Betti number functions functions.

-3) Test Persistence landscape functions.
+1) Test Persistence landscape functions.

-4) Test construction of the directed flag complex.
+2) Test construction of the directed flag complex.

-5) Make some filtrations whose vertices don't all have index 0 and test persistent homology on them.
+3) Make some filtrations whose vertices don't all have index 0 and test persistent homology on them.

 `SimplicialComplex.hs`:

-1) Fix simplicial homology over the integers (This might be due to an error in `getComplex` or `makeCliqueComplex`; the 2D boundary operator is not a matrix).
+1) Fix simplicial homology over the integers (might have to port integer matrix implementations to Peter Lumsdaine's module).

 2) Implement construction of the Cech complex (n points form an (n-1)-simplex if balls of a certain radius centered at each of the points intersect).

 3) Implement construction of the alpha-complex (sub-complex of the Delaunay triangulation where the vertices of every simplex are within a certain distance).

-`Filtration.hs`:

-Many of these are breaking API changes and so will be included in Persistence-2.0.

-1) Implement persistence landscape functions.

 General:

 1) Update documentation for `Filtration.hs` once more changes have been finalized.

-1) Revise the way modules are organized in the release.

 2) A more consistent, well-motivated, and concise philosophy for parallelism needs to be implemented.